kcarden/PythonPortfolio/README.md

 ## Ticket Checklist System

-A basic ticketing system for creating and completing checklists.
+A very basic ticketing system PoC for submitting and completing tickets.
 This project was created with bug fixes and IT ticketing in mind.

 ---

-## Support
+## Hire Me

-If you find my Python projects inspiring and would like to support my journey to become a professional Python developer, consider making a donation.
-Your generous contribution will help me continue to improve my skills and create more exciting projects.
-Thank you in advance for your support!

-- [Donate via ETH] ` 0x3f3c3cd12e0676B4D2C4f42501f77BfdE715e5fb `
-- [Donate via Bitcoin] ` bc1qff9uzjgypfqy899h8ytnh66lyf7my7adhax5cq `
-- [Donate via CashApp] ` $KevinCarden `
+I am passionate about Python development and eager to take my skills to the next level.
+If you have any job opportunities that align with my interests and expertise, I'd love to hear from you.
+Please visit my [LinkedIn profile](www.linkedin.com/in/cardenkevin) to connect with me.